rgdavies92/used-car-value/README.md

 ## Modelling Impact

-For a fair comparison, three new models were generated using the same 319,663 rows of used car data and different sets of predictor variables; exisiting predictors, existing predictors plus boot size data and existing predictors plus dealer county data.
+For a fair comparison, three new models were generated using the same 319,663 rows of used car data and different sets of predictor variables; existing predictors, existing predictors plus boot size data and existing predictors plus dealer county data.

 <br>
 <p align="center" width="100%">